 Many digital nomads swear by their time out of the office.
-Those who are permitted to work remotely can now turn to coworking and coliving when they need to step away from their routine.
+Those permitted to work remotely can now turn to coworking and coliving when they need to step away from their routine.
 Our very human need to change scenery every once in a while is no longer only associated with lack of commitment, but rather it’s associated with workplace wellbeing and productivity.

 Places like Hacker Paradise know how important work is, but they also value time off.
-Taking care of logistics, like accommodation, functional workspace and community curation, the Hacker Paradise team allows participants to focus on getting to know one another and creating room for fruitful collaborations flow.
+Taking care of logistics, like accommodation, functional workspace, and community curation, the Hacker Paradise team allows participants to focus on getting to know one another and creating room for fruitful collaborations flow.

 As everyone has different needs, coliving spaces are designed to offer various programs, workshops, and activities.
 In addition, many spaces have a set of guidelines that they expect participants to follow.
 House rules can help participants get the most out of their experience, as there is a sense of order and clarity that colivers can abide by.
 One of the benefits of coliving is having the chance to grow by learning how others live.
-By making sure that that basics are covered, like designated quiet hours and cleanliness, keeps members from having unnecessary disagreements.
+Making sure that basics are covered, like designated quiet hours and cleanliness, keeps members from having unnecessary disagreements.

-A very large part of the coliving model is focused on play.
+A considerable part of the coliving model is focused on play.
 While coliving spaces are commonly built for professionals, the foundation of coliving is based on relationships cultivated through experience.
 Like traveling to a new country, or learning a new skill, bonding with a new person can be just as inspiring.
-Rather than just saying hello on your way to the office, coliving gives you the chance to meet your new coworkers through sharing experiences.
+Rather than just saying hello on your way to the office, coliving gives you a chance to meet your new coworkers through sharing experiences.
 Or rather, going on an adventure and playing together.